dearlordylord/blog/src/content/blog/negative-space-is-misunderstood.md

 published: 2024-07-25T13:44:27Z
 ---

-# Reject Negative Space, be happy
+# What so negative about it?

 Negative Space programming is a new term for an old concept that has managed to captivate the industry’s attention thanks to recent popularisation by certain influencers.